feirik/WirelessHistory/README.md

 ### Brief
 Simple program for reading the Windows registry for wireless history information.
+Outputs name of network, MAC if defined, MAC manufacturer, date created and date last used.

 #### Usage: python3 wirelessHistory.py [-o]